 According to Gartner, Cool Vendors typically fall into two main groups.
 “Ones that offered a new technology or approach to better solve existing problems and others that offered innovative solutions to solve new problems.
-But vendors are not selected as Cool Vendors simply because they have interesting technology.
+But vendors are not selected as Cool Vendors simply because they have interesting technology additional reading.
 It is mostly because of the growth and success of their company in using technology differently to solve customer problems resulting in tremendous traction.
 And innovations can go beyond technology and include new business models such as the ‘freemium’ model which was a Cool Vendor innovation.”

 This year’s “Cool Vendor” in Communications Service Provider Infrastructure report, authored by analysts Akshay K. Sharma, Sylvain Fabre, Mentor Cana, Peter Liu, Kosei Takiishi and Takeshi Ikeda, says software-defined WAN (SD-WAN) is emerging as an area for communications service providers (CSPs) to explore for new services.
 It recommends “CSP CIOs/CTOs and network planners should analyze solutions from these vendors when developing business models based on elastic, on-demand services leveraging SD-WAN, with holistic controls and service orchestration; and explore newer vCPE offerings with hybrid deployments, which offer improved resiliency, on-demand services and centralized manageability than legacy CPE.”